-As life in the UK at the start of 2021 cruises quietly from one sombre month to another under lockdown 3.0, I expect that such a genuinely exciting piece of heritage news as the beginning of a major restoration project to preserve some of our country’s best surviving medieval stained glass may have been lost on some under a blanket of snow and Bernie Sanders memes.
+As life in the UK at the start of 2021 drifts slowly from one month to another, I expect that such a genuinely exciting piece of heritage news as the beginning of a major restoration project to preserve some of our country’s best surviving medieval stained glass, may have been lost amid other news items relating to the pandemic and the US elections.

 Work on a major restoration project began last week on Thursday 4th February with conservator Keith Barley MBE of Barley Studios (Dunnington) leading the team on a 3 year project to restore 12 historically significant stained glass windows at All Saints parish church on North Street in York.
 The project has been a decade in the making and it received its first round of funding in 2018.
 Last summer the church was awarded £531,000 from The National Lottery Heritage Fund towards the project.

 At the time of writing this (11/02/21), most Anglican parish churches in England are currently closed for public worship.
 I’m only aware of a small handful of buildings which are open for private prayer at this time.
 All Saints on North Street is one such building.
 In fact I’m told that All Saints NS is currently the only parish church in York city centre to open for private prayer during the present lockdown – whereas it remained closed throughout much of 2020 when numerous other churches (mostly those on the other side of the Ouse; Pavement, St Michael-le-Belfry; St Deny’s; St Clement’s; HTG (CCT)) gradually opened in the second half of last year.
 Mass is currently held at All Saints North Street once a week, with the church open for an hour before and after the service.